 Step 1: Wash and iron

-Your cross stitch may look clean on the surface, but oils from your hands have likely collected on the fabric while you stitched, so washing and ironing is an important first step.
-Follow our washing instructions to prepare your cross stitch for framing.
+Your cross stitch or hand embroidery piece may look clean on the surface, but oils from your hands have likely collected on the fabric while you stitched, so washing and ironing is an important first step.
+Follow our washing instructions to prepare your stitching for framing.

 Step 2: Cut backing felt

-Separate out the hoop you are using to frame your cross stitch.
+Separate out the hoop you are using to frame your piece.
 Place the inside ring on a piece of felt and use a pen or chalk pencil to trace around the outside of the ring.
 Cut out the circle of felt and set it aside.

 Step 3: Put cross stitch in the hoop